Ph.D. in Mathematics (Education Emphasis)

 - M 689 (3) Doctoral Reading & Research

 Note: Students may not register for dissertation credits until all written comprehensive exams have been successfully completed.

-For more information, refer to The Department of Mathematical Sciences Graduate Handbook.
+For more information, please contact the Department of Mathematical Sciences.

 Doctoral Mathematics - choose one two-course sequence from the following

 - M 547 (3) Measure Theory, M 551 (3) Complex Analysis

 - M 547 (3) Measure Theory, M 586 (3) Probability Theory